OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 become active.

 In the option 'cpu affinity' you can set which CPU's/cores work on which thread.
 In this option there are several sets of threads.
-The management-, receive-, decode-, stream-, detect-, verdict-, reject- and outputs-set.
+The management-, receive-, worker- and verdict-set.
 These are fixed names and can not be changed.
 For each set there are several options: cpu, mode, and prio.
 In the option 'cpu' you can set the numbers of the CPU's/cores which will run the threads from that set.
 You can set this option to 'all', use a range (0-3) or a comma separated list (0,1).
 The option 'mode' can be set to 'balanced' or 'exclusive'.
 When set to 'balanced', the individual threads can be processed by all cores set in the option 'cpu'.
 If the option 'mode' is set to 'exclusive', there will be fixed cores for each thread.
 As mentioned before, threads can have different priority's.
 In the option 'prio' you can set a priority for each thread.
 This priority can be low, medium, high or you can set the priority to 'default'.
 If you do not set a priority for a CPU, than the settings in 'default' will count.
-By default Suricata creates one 'detect' thread per available CPU/CPU core.
+By default Suricata creates one 'detect' (worker) thread per available CPU/CPU core.

 ::